SSE Event Bus & Backpressure

 Overview

 EventBus (packages/acp-bridge/src/eventBus.ts) is the per-session in-memory pub/sub that feeds the daemon’s GET /session/:id/events SSE route.
-It assigns each event a monotonic id, buffers recent events in a bounded ring for Last-Event-ID replay, fans published events out to all subscribers, applies per-subscriber backpressure (warning at 75% queue fill, eviction at the cap), and emits two synthetic terminal frames (client_evicted, slow_client_warning) that the SDK treats as first-class events but the bus marks without an id so they do not consume a slot in the per-session sequence.
+It assigns each event a monotonic id, buffers recent events in a bounded ring for Last-Event-ID replay, fans published events out to all subscribers, applies per-subscriber backpressure (warning at 75% live queue fill / serialized-byte fill, eviction at the cap), and emits subscriber-local synthetic frames (client_evicted, slow_client_warning) that the SDK treats as first-class events but the bus marks without an id so they do not consume a slot in the per-session sequence.

 EventBus is currently package-private to acp-bridge and consumed by the bridge factory through one closed-over instance per session.
 A future refactor (called out at line 150–159 of eventBus.ts) will lift it to a top-level building block so channels, dual-output, and future WebSocket transports can subscribe through the same bus instead of running parallel streams.